 Click Browse button to choose the IOS image for the virtual router.

-I have already downloaded Cisco 3745 router’s IOS image, and kept it in my home folder.
-You can download the IOS images of you choice from the Cisco or any other sites if available.
+I already have downloaded Cisco 3745 router's IOS image in my home folder.
+You can download the IOS images of your choice from the Cisco or any other sites if available.